AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-manage-breakout-rooms.md

     ![Breakout Session Report](assets/breakout-session-report.png)
     *Breakouts reports pop-up window showing the breakout rooms report.*

 All breakout session insights are also available in the **Session dashboard**, where you can review summaries, analyze participation, and track session outcomes after the session.
-See [Components of the Session dashboard](./components-of-the-session-dashboard.md) for more information.
+View [Components of the Session dashboard](./components-of-the-session-dashboard.md) for more information.

 ## Extend a breakout session